eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/deploy-seat-adjuster.md

 We now want to deploy the application to a target device.
 You may follow the remainder of this guide on a separate device like a RaspberryPi, but you can emulate such a device on your development machine too.
-Either way, we use Eclipse Leda as the target system, which is a Linux-based distribution with pre-installed SDV components like the KUKSA Databroker or Eclipse Kanto for container management.
+Either way, we use Eclipse Leda in version 0.1.0-M2 as the target system, which is a Linux-based distribution with pre-installed SDV components like the KUKSA Databroker and Eclipse Kanto for container management.
 For more details on how to download and run Eclipse Leda, follow the respective guides:

 - [QEMU]({{< ref "/docs/general-usage/running-qemu" >}})
 - [Docker]({{< ref "/docs/general-usage/docker-setup" >}})
 - [RaspberryPi]({{< ref "/docs/general-usage/raspberry-pi" >}})
 - [Linux]({{< ref "/docs/general-usage/linux-setup" >}})

+We recommend to get started with the QEMU setup.
-In any case, we now need to configure Eclipse Kanto to execute our application.
+In any case, you now need to configure Eclipse Kanto to execute the application.
 For this, it helps to get an overview of which containers are currently running in Eclipse Kanto.
-You can get this either through the command
+You can get this either through the command:

 ```bash
 kantui